 An earthquake is a shifting of the earth’s plates, which results in a sudden mild-to-strong shaking of the ground.
 Since earthquakes are unexpected and can be very destructive, being in one can be very terrifying.

 Natural disasters include hurricanes, earthquakes, tornadoes, wildfires, tsunamis, and floods, as well as extreme weather events such as blizzards, droughts, extreme heat, and wind storms.
 These events can lead to many adversities for children and families, including displacement, loss of home and personal property, changes in schools, economic hardship, loss of community and social supports, and even the injury and death of loved ones.
-Technological disasters (including oil spills, industrial fires, nuclear and hazardous materials accidents) can also lead to concerns about toxic exposure that could adversely affect health and could result in additional economic and ecological challenges, with uncertain timelines for when exposure will end.

 After a period of extreme heat, most families will recover and be able to return to their normal routines rather quickly.
 Most children will demonstrate resilience after a heat wave.

 In response to the recent flooding, the National Child Traumatic Stress Network has the following resources to help families and communities.